capital-G/sc-docker/README.md

 **Currently this is primarily used for CI testing**, yet it is possible to use the synthesis capabilities of sclang as well.

+I build these images manually on MacOS x64.

 ## Quickstart

 Start an interactive sclang interpreter in a docker container.